AmnaGoraya/Data_boot_camp/README.md

 # Data_boot_camp
-Data science boot camp SQL challenges and their solutions that I practiced
+Data science boot camp beginner-level exercise.
+Contains Python code for practiced and SQL challenges and the solutions